zsiki/ls/doc/source/tutorial.rst

    :scale: 80 %
    :align: center

    *(28.)
+Preparing Radial Survey calculation*

-By the radial survey select station point (the fielbook name and the row id in fieldbook is shown in brackets, only known points can be selected)*
+By the radial survey the position of several polar points can be calculated.
+First select station point (the fielbook name and the id in fieldbook is shown in brackets, only orineted known points can be selected.

 .. figure:: images/t027.png
    :scale: 80 %
    :align: center

    *(29.)
+Radial Survey calculation*

-Select one or more target points (the row id in fieldbook is shown in brackets) and add to used points, click calculate and coordinates will be calculated.
-Parameters of the calculation can be checked in the result window.*
+Select one or more target points (the id in fieldbook is shown in brackets) and add to used points, click calculate and coordinates will be calculated.
+Results of the calculation can be seen in the result widget.

+**TODO**
+*This example for point 5002 is not ideal.
+Why do not we add simple polar points?*

 Traverse calculations
 :::::::::::::::::::::

+A link traverse will be calculated between point 5001 and 5002 in this section.
-If orientation can be calculated on start point or end point, it should be calculated first.
+If orientation is available on the start and/or end point, it should be calculated before starting the travesing calculation.

 .. figure:: images/t029.png
    :scale: 80 %